hashrocket/hr-til/README.md

 ### Slack Integration

-1. We have two incoming webhooks in the API, 'tilbot' (production) and 'tilbot-testbot' (all other environments)
-2. Set `slack_post_endpoint` to the path of the webhook (e.g. the part after the domain) for the appropriate bot
+Set `slack_post_endpoint` to the path of the webhook (e.g. the part after the domain) for the appropriate bot.

+### Contributing

+Please open an issue or submit a pull request if you'd like to contribute.
+Code should be accompanied by tests.